vswapna3202/Python/README.md

 4. [Time Delta](time_delta.py) - Python program which finds the absolute difference between two timestamps in seconds and displays it.
 5. [Substring Count](substring.py) - This program finds the number of times substring occurs in a given string and prints the count.
 6. [Mutations](mutations.py) - This program inputs a given string, position and new character.
 The string is modified at position to have the new character and new string printed.
+7. [String is-a](string_isa.py) - This program checks if a given string is composed of alphanumeric characters, alphabetic characters, digits, uppercase or lowercase characters and prints true or false for each category